Admissions Requirements, Procedures, and Frequently Asked Questions

 Applicants must submit academic transcripts, three letters of reference, and a statement of purpose.
-The Graduate Record Examination (aptitude and advanced) is recommended but not required, and the first-language of applicants is considered when their GRE scores are reviewed.
-The GRE institution code for Concordia University is 0956, and scores should be sent to the Sir George Williams campus.
-Materials must be received by the December 15 application deadline for entry into the program the following September.
+The Graduate Record Examination (GRE) is not required.
+Materials must be received by the December 1st application deadline for entry into the program the following September.

 The minimum TOEFL requirement for doctoral programmes for international students whose first language is not English is a score of 550, or 213 on the computer-based TOEFL (or its equivalent in other standard tests).

 Letters of acceptance are typically sent in mid-March.
 The Department follows the deadline of April 15, set by the Canadian Psychological Association, after which late offers are only made to applicants who have not committed to attending another department (see the CPA website for a description of the policy).